zenml-io/zenml/docs/book/getting-started/zenml-pro/roles.md

 2. **Regular Audits**: Periodically review and update role assignments and permissions.
 3. **Use Custom Roles**: Create custom roles for teams or projects with specific needs.
 4. **Document Roles**: Maintain documentation of your custom roles and their intended use.

-## API Integration

-ZenML Pro's RBAC system can be integrated with your existing tools and workflows using the API.
-Key endpoints include:

-- `/api/v1/users`: Manage users and their roles
-- `/api/v1/workspaces`: Control access to workspaces
-- `/api/v1/service_accounts`: Manage service accounts for automated processes

-For detailed API documentation, refer to the [ZenML API Reference](https://sdkdocs.zenml.io/latest/core_code_docs/core-rest/).

 By leveraging ZenML Pro's role-based access control, you can ensure that your team members have the right level of access to resources, maintaining security while enabling collaboration across your MLOps projects.